pdizdar/FetchExpenseAndRewards/README.md

 Feature 2.2.
 Formatting the date.
 Feature 3.
 Calculations with Pandas, like finding the sum(), mean(), count(), max(), min() of a column.
            I calculated average and rounded the result to display 2 decimal points.
 Feature 4.
-Made 3 basic plots with matplotlib to visualize my data.
+Made 3 basic plots with matplotlib to visualize my data (bar, line and pie).
 Feature 5.
 Added Markdowns on JupyterNotebook and description of the graphs from matplotlib.